rastin1379/rastin1379/README.md

 # Hello, World!
+I'm Rastin
-I'm Rastin: Bridging the Gap between Tech & Psyche 🧠
+## Bridging the Gap between Tech & Psyche 🧠

 👨‍💻 While diving deep into the coding matrix at the University of Waterloo, I specialized in AI.
 But, my binary brain toggles between 1s, 0s, and the nuances of human psychology. 🧠